Meeting minutes and resources

 SA Island roads and the council have had discussions on this.
 What you've put in on the table, it's wider than the scope that island roads are looking at.
 Our concern is the road and how do we monitor that road and make sure it's safe for use.
 That that is our primary focus rather than the bigger picture, which is a slightly wider scope that would come more Natasha and the whole coastal to understand the wider area.
 But the remit that's behind this is establishing parameters and monitoring that allows us to safely open the road and put it back into use.

 May have to accept that one day we may not be able to use the road.
-What you are suggesting I understand and is probably a good idea but is scope creep from current plans.
+What you are suggesting I understand and is probably a good idea but does scope creep from current plans.

 RM Would strongly recommend at least one of these boreholes goes down 110 metres, so I'm suggesting there so that you can get the in-situ monitoring by the in inclinometer.
 We need to monitor what's happening at that interface with monks by sandstone.
 For resilience earlier, something you know well, what happens if something the equipment malfunctions, then you've lost the value.
-Would suggest two as a security, but you may get away with just doing that rather than doing four, which may be a little bit over the top.
+Would suggest two as a security, but you may get away with just doing that rather than doing four, which may be a little over the top.

-in your more limited scope, is to get information to reassure you that you can open the road safely for the time being without doing major engineering works then, in my view, that is insufficient and it's insufficient for the communities, and it's insufficient for the South white in terms of the transport situation that we face, that road is vital and it's vital that it is secured.
+RF raised a concern that the council and Island roads have generally been asking themselves only one question – that being what we do to open the road without spending lots of money.
+It seems a missed opportunity to plan for substantial engineering interventions.
+If all you're doing here in your more limited scope, is to get information to reassure you that you can open the road safely for the time being without doing major engineering works then, in my view, that is insufficient and it's insufficient for the communities, and it's insufficient for the South white in terms of the transport situation that we face, that road is vital and it's vital that it is secured.
 Is that you know from my own experience and I'm not an engineer, as I've said, that I've worked with major engineers, national and international major projects.
-My own view is that there will be an engineering solution to that road
+My own view is that there will be an engineering solution to that road and there is an opportunity now for you to get the data and to get the information in the bank to enable high quality engineers to be able to review the situation for the longer term solution.

 I think it would be an appalling everybody's time, frankly, if that additional information is not secured.

 SMcL, it does, add that if I explain further, the call will give you some of the structure.
 But if the structure is not oriented in 3D, then you have no idea what it actually means.
 So yes, we've got structure.
 So, what who gets you can't make any conclusions from it.
-You can make some inferences but there are no definitive conclusions to be made.
+You can make some inferences, but there are no definitive conclusions to be made.

-RG So as I say, I think that, you know, all of this discussion is really helpful because it allows us to take away and discuss with others and also with the Council as to what exactly in scope of the lease and road investigation in order to reopen it safely and what additional information can we can we achieve from that operation to add to the wider piece.
+RG So as I say, I think that, you know, all of this discussion is really helpful because it allows us to take away and discuss with others and also with the Council as to what exactly in scope of the lease and road investigation in order to reopen it safely and what additional information can we achieve from that operation to add to the wider piece.

 RF I mentioned that a quick postscript to that.
 I mean I would have thought that in order to satisfy yourselves that you were getting all the information that would be necessary for deep engineering, design works to be carried out, then there ought to be serious engineers in the room advising you what information they want and as far as I'm concerned, you know if this goes ahead without that high level input of engineering knowledge, then I think you are at risk of not capturing sufficient information.